-Note: Word can be used as basic unit if we have limited vocabulary use or we have enough data to train the model.
+Note: Word can be used as a basic unit if we have limited vocabulary use or we have enough data to train the model.

 - Third is, Pronunciation model, it provides links between phonemes and the words.
-For pronunciation model, usually a dictionary is maintained which is derived by linguists or domain experts.

 - At last, decoder model takes all these inputs from different models (AM,LM, PM) then provides the output.